Jackie Sherrill: Pittsburgh

 Sherrill was the head coach at the University of Pittsburgh from 1977 to 1981.
 Before going to Washington State, Sherrill had served as an assistant at Pittsburgh under head coach Johnny Majors.
 When Majors left Pittsburgh to return to his alma mater at the University of Tennessee, Sherrill returned to become the head coach of the Panthers.
 He is credited with grooming quarterback Dan Marino, who went on to a prolific Hall of Fame career in the National Football League after being Sherrill's last quarterback at Pitt, from 1979 to 1982.
+Years later, Sherill would relate how Marino took it upon himself to choose the last play of the game that would win the 1982 Sugar Bowl for the Panthers.
+Pitt, down 17-20 and with 42 seconds to go in the last quarter, has the ball in the Georgia Bulldogs’ 33-yard line, with 4th down and 4 coming up.
+Pitt calls a time-out to discuss the next play and everyone thinks kick to tie the score.
+Marino, obviously not wanting to play for a tie, states "If there is any time at all on the clock, then there is enough time for us to win.
+We are here to win this damn game," in the sidelines' huddle, and asked by the coach to repeat what he said, again states, "We are here to win this damn game."
+He then throws a 33-yard pass to tight end John Brown for the game- and bowl-winning touchdown.

 During his tenure, Sherrill's coaching staff included future NFL head coaches Jimmy Johnson and Dave Wannstedt.
 In Sherrill's five seasons at Pittsburgh, the Panthers won 50 games, lost nine, and had one tie.

 When asked about retirement, Joe Paterno once said that he would not, because it would leave college football in the hands of "the Jackie Sherrills and the Barry Switzers".
 Paterno apologized to Switzer for the comment, but wrote in his book that he "didn't give a damn about what Sherrill felt."
 Paterno later said that the comment was made off-the-record and in jest during a party at Paterno's house, but it was printed anyway.
 Sherrill and Paterno later became friends – and Sherrill and his wife were guests of the Paternos in State College in 2004.
 Notably, Sherrill went 2–3 in five games leading Pitt against Penn State, including a 48–14 loss in 1981 that destroyed Pitt's chances at a second national championship in six years.